Don’t like braces? We’ve got you covered! Read on to learn how to straighten your teeth without braces here.

-One of the major concerns people have about lingual braces is whether they will give them a lisp.
+One primary concern eople have about lingual braces is whether they will give them a lisp.
 Unfortunately, they will, at least at first.
 So too will most other tooth straightening options—it’s the trade-off for not wearing regular braces.

 If you have a severe overbite, you should probably skip this option.
-The likelihood of popping off brackets is high when you close your mouth increases when your lower teeth sit far behind your upper ones.
+When you close your mouth, the likelihood of popping off brackets increases when your lower teeth sit far behind your upper ones.
 Breaking brackets can lengthen your overall treatment time and damage your teeth, so if you have an overbite, consider the following options instead.

 2. Retainers and Palatal Expanders

 If the main problem with your teeth is overcrowding, a palatal expander could help.
 These devices sit on the roof of your mouth and gradually widen your palate at the turn of a key.
-This gives your teeth more room to spread out and straighten on their own.
+This gives your teeth more room to spread out and straighten.

 Palatal expanders aren’t comfortable, though, and are only used for severe cases of overcrowding.
 If your problem is minor, you might be able to get away with a retainer.

 Can retainers straighten your teeth?
 Yes, but not very much—they’re usually intended to keep teeth straight after treatment.
-If your problem isn’t bad enough to warrant a palatal expander but needs more than a retainer, clear aligners might be the answer.
+Clear aligners might be the answer if your problem isn’t bad enough to warrant a palatal expander but needs more than a retainer.

 3. Clear Aligner Trays

-Of all the non-braces options for straightening teeth, clear aligner trays are the most popular.
+Clear aligner trays are the most popular non-braces options for straightening teeth.
 This plastic tooth straightening option is removable and almost invisible to observers.

 The most common option for aligner trays is Invisalign.
 The Invisalign process involves taking an impression of your teeth and using it to design a series of aligners that you’ll wear for a few weeks or months each.